16 - 20 februari 2006

 Het werk The Secret vorig jaar aangekocht door de AON collectie heeft een ere plaats gekregen in de Tollenaar en Wegener zaal van het kantoor op de Admiraliteitskade in Rotterdam.

-Mirta Demare international visual art
+Mirta Demare international visual art, booth 46

 The publication contains colour photographs of all 132 exhibitions and essays by